Athish22/KGQALLM/README.md

 it, and verbalizes the result.

-A curated adapter is included for an Industry 4.0 production-line ontology, with 5 built-in query templates covering its common question shapes.
+A curated adapter is included for an Industry 4.0 production-line ontology(https://www.semantic-web-journal.net/content/benchmark-dataset-knowledge-graph-generation-industry-40-production-lines), with 5 built-in query templates covering its common question shapes.
 Any other knowledge graph is grounded with a generic heuristic and answered entirely through an LLM fallback (Hugging Face Inference API).